 Creating those instructional DVDs and developing my multimedia online dance school provided me with the opportunity to develop the ability and the knowledge to teach and choreograph for the screen, using mass-media to reach a worldwide audience.

 It is very rewarding to receive wonderful feedback and reviews from students around the world.
-I am happy to know that by developing my online dance lessons using audiovisual media, I have employed the art of dance to reach thousands of people in many parts of the world inspiring them to dance.
+I am happy to know that by developing my online dance lessons using audiovisual media, I have reached thousands of people in many parts of the world inspiring them to dance.

 I love the idea that we can stream a dance lesson in our mobile devices and practice anywhere at our convenience.
-I am really passionate about using the technology to enrich the lives of people through the art of dance making.
+I am really passionate about using technology to enrich the lives of people through dance!